Analytical analysis of the origin of core-cusp matter density distributions in galaxies: Introduction

-In a role of observed galaxies with a dominant dark component, we can peak a set of dwarf satellite galaxies.
-We can peak a set of dwarf satellite galaxies of the Milky Way and Andromeda galaxy as candidates for a role of observed galaxies with a dominant dark component, where both gas-rich galaxies with ongoing baryonic processes and gas-poor galaxies are present.
+We can pick a set of dwarf satellite galaxies of the Milky Way and Andromeda galaxy as candidates for a role of observed galaxies with a dominant dark component, where both gas-rich galaxies with ongoing baryonic processes and gas-poor galaxies are present.
 Initially, the core-cusp problem was found in the study of rotation curves of gas-rich dwarf galaxies \cite{Moore1994, 1994ApJ...427L...1F,Burkert_1995}, where the density profile differs from $1/r$ and corresponds to the core with constant density in the center, which means that density profile is proportional to $r^\alpha$, with $\alpha = 0$.
 More modern observations show less unambiguous results regarding the central structure of density profiles.
 One can find a thorough description of the core-cusp problem both from the side of observations and numerical simulations and a comprehensive list of references in a review \cite{1606.07790} or in a recently published review \cite{galaxies10010005}.

 One possible way to look for a solution to the core-cusp problem is to introduce a self-interaction for dark matter (see \cite{1705.02358} for examples) because self-interaction may prevent excessive accumulation of dark matter in the center of a galaxy.
-It is worth noting that no one has succeeded in direct detection of dark matter \cite{1509.08767,1604.00014} in a framework of various hypotheses regarding the interaction of dark matter with regular matter (see, for example, \cite{1703.07364,astro-ph/0003365,1705.02358}).
-This leads to a suggestion that dark-matter-related effects may be explained by replacing GR with some modified theory of gravity, which contains \emph{extra solutions} and if such solutions can be treated as solutions of GR with an additional contribution from a fictitious matter in the r.h.s. of Einstein equations.
-In such a framework, the dark matter has a purely gravitational origin instead of being a regular matter which explains failures of its direct detection.
+It is worth noting that no one has succeeded in direct detection of dark matter \cite{1509.08767,1604.00014} in a framework of various hypotheses regarding the interaction of dark and regular matter (see, for example, \cite{1703.07364,astro-ph/0003365,1705.02358}).
+This leads to a possibility that dark-matter-related effects may be explained by a modification of GR, which would contain \emph{extra solutions}.
+Such solutions can be treated as solutions of GR with an additional contribution from a fictitious matter in the r.h.s. of Einstein equations.
+In such a framework, the dark matter has a purely gravitational origin instead of being a regular matter, so it explains failures of its direct detection.